Ambita/samhandling_megler_boligbyggelag_docs/README.md

 ### 3.2.0 Sales message received response (Salgsmelding mottatt)

-After receiving and processing the sales request message a message received an immediate response with information about what will be done:
+After receiving and processing the sales request message,
+a message received an immediate response with information about what will be done:

 ```json